 - After a minute add the mushrooms and give it a good stir.450 g chestnut mushrooms

-- Let it cook for around five minutes and then add in the chives, vegan crème fraîche, salt and pepper.2 tbsp fresh chives, 2 tbsp vegan crème fraîche, Salt and pepper
+- Let it cook for around five minutes and then add in the chives, vegan crème fraîche, salt and pepper.2 tablespoon fresh chives, 2 tablespoon vegan crème fraîche, Salt and pepper

 - Cook for another few minutes and stir well.
 Make sure the crème fraîche is well mixed in.
 Serve the mushrooms on top of the pancakes with more chives and crème fraîche.